Skip to main content

 Unless otherwise noted, course content for Teacher Candidates with the corresponding teachables will include an emphasis on leadership and higher levels of curriculum interpretation and implementation and an enhanced emphasis on intermediate curriculum and instruction up to and including grade Teacher Candidates are also required to take one 0.25 course in teaching methods relating to their subject area speciality.

-EU411, EU418, EU419, EU420: Mathematics Education (Foundations of Mathematics for Teaching and Extending Mathematics for Teaching)
+EU418, EU419: Mathematics Education (Foundations of Mathematics for Teaching and Extending Mathematics for Teaching)

 EU439: Teaching in Kindergarten in Ontario Schools

 This course considers the learner with exceptionalities in the educational context.
 Legislation, policies and procedures related to special education are examined, including the Individual Education Plan and the identification and placement process.
-The course content will vary in its focus on curriculum expectations, learning and teaching at the different grade levels, depending on divisional enrolment of Teacher Candidates.
+The course content will vary in its focus on curriculum expectations, learning and teaching at the different grade levels, depending on Teacher Candidates’ program division (Primary/Junior or Junior/Intermediate).

-This course provides Teacher Candidates with an understanding of the linguistic and socio-emotional needs of students who dominant language is not English.
+This course provides Teacher Candidates with an understanding of the linguistic and socio-emotional needs of students whose dominant language is not English.
 Teacher Candidates will develop foundational knowledge of the language continuum to support effective instruction and assessment.
-This course uses Ontario curriculum documents and the Ontario College of Teachers’ Standards of Practice to prepare Teacher Candidates to create learning environments and use instruction and assessment practices that reflect linguistic and academic needs of their students.
+This course uses Ontario Ministry of Education curriculum documents and the Ontario College of Teachers’ Standards of Practice to prepare Teacher Candidates to create learning environments that reflect linguistic and academic needs of their students.

 This course addresses selected theories and their related educational practices that contribute to the creation and maintenance of an equitable and inclusive school climate, one that respects and affirms the diversity and interdependence of the world’s people and cultures as well as the history, cultural heritage and pluralism of Canadian society.

-This course is designed to help Teacher Candidates learn how to effectively meet the needs of First Nations, Métis and Inuit (FNMI) learners, and connect non-FNMI learners to Canada’s Indigenous heritage through relevant and meaningful academic programming and co-curricular activities.
-Specific topics that are addressed within this course include topics related to sovereignty, identity, land treaty, language, environment sustainability as well as historical and contemporary issues impacting FNMI vitality on the socio-cultural, socio-economic, and political Canadian landscape.
+This course is designed to help Teacher Candidates learn how to effectively meet the needs of First Nations, Métis and Inuit learners in the classroom and connect non-Indigenous learners to Canada’s Indigenous knowledges, worldviews, and related practices through relevant and meaningful academic programming and co-curricular activities.
+To be examined are topics related to sovereignty, identity, land treaties, language reclamation and revitalization, environment sustainability, as well as historical and contemporary issues impacting Indigenous self-determination in the Canadian sociocultural and socioeconomic landscape.

 Contact Us: